evanmcook/smalltrashclub/index.md

 you probably took a wrong turn it's best to close this tab, bleach your computer, and then e-recycle the whole thing

 - small trash is any handheld device that has lost or been stripped of its core function
+- small trash is the act of doing projects even when the chips are down, when the chips are shortaged
-- extra points if it's given a new function that is not useful
+- extra points if what you make has the illusion of being useful
+- even more points if there is no illusion
 - nobody is keeping score

+🚮♣️🚮♣️🚮
 #todo
 - [x] define what small trash is
 - [x] figure out how to use github again